Compile time regular expressions v2

 Fast compile-time regular expression with support for matching/searching/capturing in compile-time or runtime.

-You can use single header version from directory single-header
+You can use single header version from directory single-header.
+This header can be regenerated with make single-header.

 More info at compile-time.re